Best Mountain Bike Knee Pads of 2020

 Leatt Airflex Pro

-The Leatt Airflex Pro took top honors in our tests, earning our Editor's Choice award with a perfect combination of protection, pedal-friendliness, comfort, and price.
+The Leatt Airflex Pro takes top honors in our tests, earning our Editors' Choice award with a perfect combination of protection, pedal-friendliness, comfort, and price.
 These are the best and most versatile mountain bike knee pads in our test.
-The Leatt Airflex Pro has very wisely placed protection, and the armor includes a flexible plastic main plate on the knee cap with some clever auxiliary foam protection on the inside and outside of each leg.
-These pads also deliver solid amounts of pedal-friendliness although it is not a top choice for super long rides with loads of climbing.
-To tie it all together, these pads are on the lighter side of the spectrum and carry a reasonable price tag.
+They have very wisely placed protection, and the armor includes a flexible plastic main plate on the knee cap with some clever auxiliary foam protection on the inside and outside of each leg.
+These pads also deliver solid amounts of pedal-friendliness, although they are not a top choice for super long rides with loads of climbing.
+That said, they are on the lighter side of the spectrum and carry a reasonable price tag.

-The Leatt pads aren't perfect.
+The Airflex Pro pads, excellent as they are, aren't perfect.
 We call them extremely well-rounded, but skeptics may say they don't offer the protection of the burliest pads or the pedal-friendliness of the lightest pads.
 This is a shaky argument, but it is not incorrect.
-The Airflex Pro pads are a jack-of-all-trades and master of none.
+These pads are a jack-of-all-trades and master of none.
 Additionally, a considerable amount of protection makes these pads a good bit warmer than other options.
-That said, these proved to be our favorite all-around pads and a great choice for most riders.
+That said, they proved to be our favorite all-around and a great choice for most riders.

 Read review: Leatt Airflex Pro